Jump to start of content

 Sana Waheed, MD

-Sana Waheed, MDDr.
-Waheed is board certified in both Internal Medicine and Nephrology.
-She is a clinical nephrologist at Piedmont Nephrology and Internal Medicine in Atlanta, Georgia, where she takes care of patients across a wide spectrum of kidney diseases.
+Dr. Waheed is board certified in both Internal Medicine and Nephrology and is an Associate Professor at Emory University School of Medicine.
+Her clinical work is based out of Grady Memorial Hospital in Atlanta which caters to the underserved population in the area.
+Prior to that, she has practiced at Piedmont Kidney Institute in Atlanta.
 Dr. Waheed has served as the Medical Director of the Home Dialysis Program at Wisconsin Dialysis Institute.
 In addition, she has been involved in improving the clinical care delivered to patients by serving on the medical review committee for the end stage renal disease networks.
-She is actively involved in developing material and initiatives to decrease infection risks in dialysis units through her work with Nephrologists Transforming Dialysis.
+She is actively involved in developing material and initiatives to decrease infection risks in dialysis units as the chair of the Quality, Assessment, Improvement and Education workgroup of the Nephrologists Transforming Dialysis.
 Safety, which is a collaborative effort between the Centers of Disease Control and Prevention and the American Society of Nephrology (ASN).

 Dr. Waheed has also been actively involved in education, both locally and nationally.
 She was the Director of the Medical School Renal Pathophysiology course and Associate Fellowship Director at University of Wisconsin in Madison, Wisconsin.
 Through her involvement with ASN, she has been actively involved in shaping the future of nephrology workforce as a part of the ASN workforce and training committee.
 In addition, she developed questions for the nephrology in training exams and kidney self-assessment program.